 ”The struggle of man against power is the struggle of memory against forgetting.” — Milan Kundera

-If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions.
-But they were not strictly natural: the policies of the Soviet and Chinese governments substantially added to the death tolls.
-Many historians believe that the Soviet government’s actions constitute a policy of genocide against the Ukrainians.
-The Chinese government’s actions, on the other hand, were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that magnified Mao’s every whim.
+If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions, but they were not strictly natural.
+The policies of the Soviet and Chinese governments substantially added to the death tolls.
+The Soviet government’s actions can plausibly be said to constitute a policy of genocide against the Ukrainians.
+The Chinese government’s actions, on the other hand, were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that amplified Mao’s every whim.

-Both famines occurred under totalitarian governments that allowed other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — to override the welfare of the people.
-This kind of calculation would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1
+Both famines occurred under totalitarian governments which let other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — override the welfare of the people.
+This kind of behaviour would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1

 Felix Wemheuer has identified other commonalities.2 China and the Soviet Union were both “lands of famine” in which drought or flood often devastated the harvest.
 Both countries were predominantly agrarian, with small industrial sectors.
 Each famine occurred roughly ten years after the country’s Communist revolution.
 Both governments had adopted policies of rapid industrialization that would require major purchases of foreign capital goods, and both governments expected the sale of agricultural produce to fund these purchases.
 They fully recognized that their plans required the exploitation of the peasant farmers, and agriculture was collectivized to facilitate this exploitation.